Our History

 30+ years of warmth and food

 The Trinity Jubilee Center, now a secular non-profit, was originally a project of the Trinity Episcopal Church.
 The Church’s Urban Ministry Training Center (UMTC) opened in 1991 in the hall beneath the church.
-Three meals a week were cooked by staff, volunteers, and nuns; emergency food filled the pantry. and
+Three meals a week were cooked by staff, volunteers, and nuns; emergency food filled the pantry.

 Established by the Episcopal Church, Jubilee Centers exist across the United States and are a “social justice ministry of advocacy and service for the poor and oppressed.”
 In 2001 the UMTC was recognized as the first Jubilee Center in Maine.
 As programs continued to grow and new programs were added the newly-renamed Trinity Jubilee Center officially incorporated as a separate, secular 501(c)3 non-profit in 2001.
 The Center today continues to rent the basement of the church.